fengalin/gstation-edit/README.md

 After the installation, there should be a "GStation-Edit" entry in the Audio and Video menu.
 ### User install
-From the dowloaded root directory:
+From the dowload root directory:
 ``` bash
 $ ./setup.py install --user
 ```
 ### System wide install
-From the dowloaded root directory:
+From the dowload root directory:
 ``` bash
 # sudo ./setup.py install
 ```